FasterXML/jackson-module-paranamer/README.md

 ## Status

-Version 2.2 is the first public version; but due to simplicity it should be production ready once official Maven release is released.
+Version 2.2 is the first official version; and 2.3 is the first version considered production-ready.

 ## Usage